Keenan Allen among best bets for anytime touchdown scorer picks on TNF

-Chargers vs. Vikings anytime touchdown scorer picks, predictions, betting odds: Target Keenan Allen on TNF
+Chargers vs. Vikings anytime touchdown scorer picks, predictions, betting odds: Back Keenan Allen on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Minnesota vs. Los Angeles on Thursday Night Football

-Both the Los Angeles Chargers and Minnesota Vikings are coming off losses to teams that have looked elite in the first half of the NFL season, but both teams will have the opportunity for a quick bounceback on Thursday Night Football in Week 8.
+Both the Los Angeles Chargers and Minnesota Vikings are coming off losses to teams that have looked elite in the first half of the NFL season, but both teams will have the opportunity for a quick bounce-back on Thursday Night Football in Week 8.
 Chargers vs. Vikings kicks off at 8:15 p.m.
-ET and Los Angeles is favored by 3.5 at home while the over/under is 44.5 points.
+ET, and Los Angeles is favored by 3.5 at home, while the over/under is 44.5 points.
 However, there are also dozens of NFL player props to play on Thursday, including anytime touchdown scorer bets.
-Keenan Allen is coming off his best game of the season despite the loss to the Colts and the veteran receiver is listed as high as +145 in the anytime TD scorer odds, which is why he's one of our top anytime touchdown scorer picks for TNF.
+Keenan Allen is coming off his best game of the season despite the loss to the Colts, and the veteran receiver is listed as high as +145 in the anytime TD scorer odds, which is why he's one of our top anytime touchdown scorer picks for TNF.
+Allen's over/under for total receiving yards against Minnesota is 50.5.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model went 41-21 on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.
 Now, it has revealed its top anytime touchdown picks for Vikings vs. Chargers.